Nemsl/142_oblig_group85/README.md

 TORD NIKOLAI STANG <br/>
 BERGER EDVARD SKOGSTAD

-To test the connection between the server and client, simply run server in one terminal and client in another, in that order.
+To start the game, simply run server.py in one terminal, then database_client.py in another terminal, and then run client.py two times in different terminals.